MonikaBarget/distant-reading/ElonMusk_task-sheet.md

 - Look at the word cloud and the corresponding frequencies table.
 What words are the most prominent?
 What different topics or themes can you identitfy in the data?
 - Who are the "protagonists" mentioned in the data?
 Look them up if you do not know who they are!
 - What countries are mentioned in the data?
 Why do you think that could be the case?
+- What surprises you?
+What information is hard to contextualise?

 ### Comparative analysis with the "trends" tool

 - Write down words that express emotions / people's feelings towards the takeover and Elon Musk.
 But them into the trends tool.
 How did they develop over time?
 - Compare the mention of "Twitter" to the mention of other social media platforms such as Facebook, Tiktok, Instagram and Mastodon.
-- Compare the occurence of prominent people such as Musk, Zuckerberg, Trump and Biden in the dataset.
+- Compare the occurence of prominent people such as Musk, Trump or Biden in the dataset.
 What does the trends graphs say about the way in which Twitter users have discussed these people?

 ### Analysing co-occurences in the terms berry and other "links" tools